-Globally, the BI and analytics market was valued at $1.6 billion in 2018 and is projected to grow at a CAGR of over 39% to cross $11 billion by 2024.
+Global augmented analytics market size was valued at $1.6 billion in 2018 and is projected to grow at a CAGR of over 39% to cross $11 billion by 2024.

-Key market players are investing into research of this advanced technology for the launch of new products as implementing this innovation greatly helps in maintaining a competitive marketing status.
+Key market players are investing in research of this advanced technology for the launch of new products as implementing this innovation greatly helps in maintaining a competitive marketing status.

-Generally speaking, augmented analytics as the future of data and analytics, demonstrates the wide functionality and impeccable delivery when it comes to the range of augmented data discovery while accelerating the speed of analysis and providing insights for taking optimal business decisions.
+Generally speaking, augmented analytics technology as the future of data and analytics, demonstrates the wide functionality and impeccable delivery when it comes to the range of augmented data discovery definition while accelerating the speed of analysis and providing insights for making optimal business decisions.
 So, if you've been wondering about what is augmented analytics and why does it matter, here are the answers.

 Defining Augmented Analytics

-Augmented analytics implies utilizing statistical and linguistic technologies to improve data management performance and deliver business intelligence solutions for taking strategically justified decisions under the conditions of extreme data economy.
+Augmented analytics implies utilizing statistical and linguistic technologies to improve data management performance and deliver augmented BI solutions for taking strategically justified decisions under the conditions of an extreme data economy.

 With the capability of transforming big data into smaller and more usable datasets, augmented analytics turns out to be the best method for implementing optimal data sharing and data analysis.

 An augmented analytics engine unlike the basic data analytical tools not only generates data charts and reports but highlights the information relevant for searching and identifying your particular business issue solution.

 Hence, augmented analytics software builds and utilizes knowledge bases of business information to spot business trends by using machine learning algorithms and eliminating the process of slicing data upon inputting a query.